vforchi/AoC/README.md

 or a range of days like this:
 `./gradlew run --args="2020 1 6"`

-All days together run in around 5 seconds.
+All days of 2020 run in around 5 seconds.